GermanPearls/time-tracker/readme.txt

 = How can I backup my Time Tracker information? =

-To manually backup your Time Tracker client, project, task, time, etc. data, go to the Time Tracker Tools page in your WordPress admin area and click the backup button.
+To manually backup your Time Tracker data, go to the Time Tracker Tools page in your WordPress admin area and click the backup button.

 This will create a backup of your information and place it on your server.
 (The file will be dated and located in your user's directory in a folder named 'tt_logs'.)

-Note: If you use a plugin or service to backup your WordPress database regularly, this will also backup your Time Tracker information.
+Your Time Tracker data will also be backed up anytime you backup your WordPress database (ie: with a backup plugin or backup automation built into your web host).

 = Will this work if I perform white label services or bill to third parties? =